cloudflare/miniflare/docs/builds.md

 ## Wrangler Builds

 Miniflare supports building `webpack` and `rust` type Wrangler projects too.
-This is done by setting a default custom build configuration which calls `wrangler build` to do the actual building.
+This is done internally by automatically setting a default custom build configuration which calls `wrangler build` to do the actual building.

 ### Webpack